-First, Thanks again for all Dubbers & friends who used my filter .
-I m very proud of what I hear here and there :) I receive a lot of nice messages from the world.
+First of all, thanks again for all the Dubbers and friends who have used my filter.
+I am very proud of what I hear here and there :) I get a lot of cool messages from all over the world.

-I try to explain here i what I discover , receive or share from last 3 years with this HPF
+I try to explain here what I discover, receive or share for 3 years with this Passive filter

-A variable potentiometer can be used at output to control this resonnance too .
+A variable potentiometer can be used at the output to also control this resonance.
 Your choice:)